psalmprax/volka_games_de/README.md

     select * from final_view
     ```
     </details>

-    **What this code does (in simple terms):**
-    This is the final step where we create the business-level summary.
-We take the clean daily data and roll it up into a monthly view for each campaign.
-We sum up the total spending, revenue, and user counts for the entire month.
-Then, we calculate the key performance metrics that the business cares about, like Return on Ad Spend (ROAS) and Cost Per Payer (CPP).
-The result is a simple, high-level view that directly answers critical business questions.
+    **Model Purpose:** This model creates a business-ready summary.
+It aggregates the clean daily data from the Silver layer into a monthly view for each campaign, calculating key performance indicators (KPIs) like Return on Ad Spend (ROAS) and Cost Per Payer (CPP).
+Materialized as a view, it provides a simple, high-level summary that directly answers critical business questions without consuming additional storage.
 This structured approach ensures that business logic is centralized, tested, and well-documented within dbt, providing a single source of truth for reporting.

 #### dbt Project Configuration